 Current Language: Monies in excess of the current year’s expenses may be invested by the Treasurer in the name of IACAC with the advice and consent of the Executive Board.
 Any expenditure not provided for within the budget shall be approved by the Executive Board.

-New Language: Monies in excess of the current year’s expenses may be invested by the Treasurer in the name of IACAC with the advice and consent of the Executive Board utilized as outlined in the IACAC Fiscal Policy.
+New Language: Monies in excess of the current year’s expenses may be utilized as outlined in the IACAC Fiscal Policy.
 Any expenditure not provided for within the budget shall be approved by the Executive Board.

 Rationale: The Fiscal Policy is approved by the Finance Committee and the Executive Board.
 The details regarding surplus funding are contained in the Fiscal Policy.